descope/go-sdk/README.md

 ### Passwords

-The user can also authenticate with a password, though it's recommended to prefer passwordless authenticator methods if possible.
-Sign up requires providing a valid password that meets all the requirements configured in the Descope console.
+The user can also authenticate with a password, though it's recommended to prefer passwordless authentication methods if possible.
+Sign up requires the caller to provide a valid password that meets all the requirements configured for the password authentication method in the Descope console.

 ```go
 // Every user must have a loginID.
 All other user information is optional